Reactive-Network/documentation/docs/docs/rnk-rpc-methods.md

 ## rnk_getTransactionLogs

-Retrieves logs for a transaction by its sequence number within the ReactVM.
+Returns logs for a transaction based on its sequence number within the specified ReactVM.

 ### Parameters